halfer/digital-availability/README.md

 * Add links to research on CV formats and some commentary
 * Do a research piece on availability specifically
 * Make changes to the current "Digital CV" to separate the CV and availability themes
+* Investigate whether contractors/candidates are generally in favour of the wider visibility of skilled workers